khanium/quickstart-couchbase-kafka-connector/README.md

    3. Optional - you can skip the local couchbase container creation.
 If you want to remove/comment this couchbase image do not forget to remove it also from the dependencies from the connect container.

 ## Encoders/Decoders
+Kafka messages are organized into topics.
+Each message is a key/value, but that is all that Kafka requires.
+Both key and value are just bytes when they are stored in Kafka.
+This makes Kafka applicable to a wide range of use cases, but it also means that developers have the responsibility of deciding how to serialize the data.

+In configuring Kafka Connect, one of the key things to standardize on is the serialization format.
+You need to make sure that anyone reading from the topic is using the same serialization format as those writing to the topic.
+Otherwise, confusion and errors will ensue!

 When working with encoded messages, the consumer must use the same schema when decoding a message that the producer used when encoding it.
 This could lead to difficulties in coordinating which schema was used for a given message.